 2 flights (longest 1 hour 40 minutes); 2 train journeys (longest 3.5 hours); 1 road journey (8 hours approx, including stops).
 The 8 hour road journey from Cusco to Puno can be upgraded to a luxury train: please ask one of our travel consultants for further information.
+Due to the cancellation of the train service later in 2017 this option is only available for the January and February departures of this tour.

 On this holiday we use superior quality hotels, choosing very comfortable accommodation which is well located and with some local character.
 Whether colonial in style or modern they have fully-equipped rooms, private bathrooms and heating.